-Planning of Angkor Wat unites two major principles of Khmer architecture – principle of temple mountain and galleried temple.
+Planning of Angkor Wat unites two major principles of Khmer architecture – the principle of the temple-mountain and galleried temple.

 When looking from above Angkor Wat represents a giant rectangle.
 It is surrounded by 190 m wide moat and its area (including the area of the moat) is almost 200 hectares.